juandarr/juandarr.github.io/projects/project-fingerprint.md

   - Java
   - Angular
   - SQL
-summary: I designed and build a biometrics time punching solution for companies to register the arrival/departure of their employees from the workplace.
-To create the solution I used a fingerprint sensor to register unique identification data.
-A desktop and web applications were developed to manage and visualize the information.
+summary: This biometrics time punching desktop/web app solution allows the control of arrival/departure times of the workforce of companies.
+The software incorporates a fingerprint sensor to register unique identification data and tools for process metrics visualization.
 ---

 <img class="ui medium right floated rounded image" src="../images/fingerprint/fingerprint-u.jpg">